 It is also recommended that a mufti should know, adhere and practice the law of the land if it is not against the shariah law and he should refer into it in his fatwa if a special article available related to the issue he has been asked about as that law has the enforcing authority behind it and would make the fatwa stronger.
 The constitutional law of Pakistan has prescribed the nature of the economy how it should and should not be and one of the articles is that the economy should not by based on interest.
 It must be according to the principles of Islamic Shariah and shariah law prohibits from signing interest-based contract at both levels like individuals and institutions.
 Neither do the individuals are allowed to transact interest-based contract nor do the institutions do any interest -based transaction.
-The law of the land also especially with reference to the banking companies does not allow the state law and from this initial stage the contract may be declared null and void.
+The law of the land also especially with reference to the banking companies does not allow the banking companies to trade in any field1.
+So, if the banks do trade it goes against the state law and from this initial stage the contract may be declared null and void.